rdrr1990/datascience101/INSTALL.md

 ## Why R?

-In this course we use `R` for our computations. `R` is a one stop shop for data science.
+In this course we use `R` for our computations. `R` is a one-stop-shop for data science.

  - Open Source == free
  - Over 11,000 libraries == customizable research